Article Snapshot

 Decentralization

-Decentralization distributes control across many participants instead of concentrating it in one organization.
+Specifically, decentralization distributes control across many participants instead of concentrating it in one organization.

 As a result, the system depends less on a central authority.